-The North Fork of the Skagit River forms the wildlife area’s northern border, and many channels of the South Fork run through the area’s core.
-The South Fork of the Stillaguamish River approximates the southern limit of WDFW ownership.
-Skagit Bay forms the western boundary for a portion of the wildlife area.
 Tidal action and the mixing of fresh and saltwater create a rich estuarine environment.
 The characteristic habitats of the Skagit Wildlife Area include open water, island shoreline, tidal mudflats and marshes, forested uplands, and agricultural (diked) land.
-Most of the intensively managed units have agricultural fields, which are planted with cereal grains to provide food for wintering waterfowl.
+Most of the intensively managed units have natural habitats and agricultural fields, which are managed to provide a variety of forage and cover for wintering waterfowl.

 How to Get Here

 directions and more information on this Wildlife Area's

 units, please click on the links below: